 Noise assessment introduction

 So, you think you may need a noise assessment but being a normal human being you have no idea how to go about it or where to start.
-Be proud of this as the alternative is to be one of us health and safety geeks and you really don't want that.
+Be proud of this as the alternative is to be one of us noise geeks and you really don't want that.

-This section should give you everything you need to arrange your noise assessments, whether you do them yourself or if you are choosing to use an external consultant or company.
+This section should give you all the advice you need to arrange your workplace noise assessments, whether you do them yourself or if you are choosing to use an external company.
+If you are looking for someone to come and do it for you then of course I am more than happy to help and the information on my noise assessment consultancy service is here.

 - When to do an assessment talks about whether you actually need to do a noise assessment at all and gives guidance on when to decide to do one or not.